switnet-ltd/quick-jibri-installer/README.md

 Bash installer for Jitsi Meet standalone along with Jibri on supported **Ubuntu LTS** based systems using **nginx** as default webserver.

 ## Usage
-As for our current latest release, as we have integrated more and more features, we highly recommend to use a purpose specific-newly spawn server to host the jitsi-meet framework, making sure you stick to the requirements and recommendations as much as possible, in order to avoid issues.
+As for our current latest release, as we have integrated more and more features, we highly recommend to use a **purpose specific-newly spawn server** to host the jitsi-meet framework, making sure you stick to the requirements and recommendations as much as possible, in order to avoid issues.

+**WARNING:** Please, avoid using this installer on your everyday GNU/Linux system, as this is an unsupported use and it will likely BREAK YOUR SYSTEM, so please don't.

 ### Main Server